bbenz/azure-ai-foundry-model-java-docs/samples/README.md

 - Maven 3.6.0 or later
 - An Azure subscription with access to Azure AI services
 - Access to Azure AI Foundry

+## Samples

+This repository contains three sample projects:

+1. **Maven**: Basic Java with Maven samples for using Azure SDK for Java directly.
+2. **LangChain4j**: Samples showing integration with LangChain4j framework.
+3. **Spring AI**: Samples showing integration with Spring AI framework.

+## Building and Running the Samples

+Each sample project can be built and run with Maven.
+See the individual project directories for specific instructions.

 ## Environment Variables